We meet every Sunday Morning at 10:30am for the Worship and Communion Service to which all believers who wish to remember our Lord Jesus are welcome.

-This service lasts for approximately forty-five minutes, during which the male members of the church take part by praying, reading the Bible, or by giving a thought.
+This service lasts for approximately an hour, during which the male members of the church take part by praying, reading the Bible, or by giving a thought.

 There is no set programme to the service as the men participate as they feel led.